-If you are experiencing teacher burnout from a terrible year teaching, I reassure you that you are not alone.
-The mental (and often physical) toll that teaching can convey on a body is no game.
+If you are experiencing symptoms of stress during a terrible year teaching, I reassure you that you are not alone.
+The mental (and often physical) toll that teaching can take on a body is no game.
 Burnout is one of the top causes of teachers leaving the classroom.

 In the last few months of school, I often cried on my way to work out of sheer dread.
 For those struggling with teacher burnout, here are some tips to make it through the end of the school year.

-It wasn’t very easy for me to take care of myself in my last year of teaching, but I could recognize an improvement in my headspace when I made an effort.
+It wasn’t very easy for me to take care of myself when I was just trying to survive teaching, but I could recognize an improvement in my headspace when I made an effort.
 Teacher Self Care is hugely important especially in an effort to battle burnout.
 However, self care is one of the first things to go when you’re dealing with overwhelming stress that can leave you tired and unmotivated.

 Just say no. Don’t take home additional work; don’t volunteer (or get cornered into volunteering) for something you mentally cannot manage.
 Keeping the overwhelm to a minimum is the most important thing for you right now.
 Surviving teaching for the rest of the year may mean cutting back on what you’re doing right now.

 Look at your current workload to see what you can take off your plate.
 Can you have your students self grade some of their homework so that you have a few hours back over the weekend?
 Can you skip adding a new bulletin board up every month?
 Teachers overextend themselves with extra work and experience extreme guilt when they don’t overdeliver.

-Remind yourself that terrible year teaching is only temporary.
-The journal that you use in the first strategy will help with that.
+Remind yourself that surviving a terrible year teaching is only temporary.
+The journal that you use in the above strategy will help with that.
 It may be a long day, week, or year – but eventually, you’ll be past this.